-The Medical Sciences Building features two lecture auditoriums, the Gross Anatomy Laboratory, the Clinical Skills Laboratory, teaching laboratories and conference areas that can accommodate small groups or an entire class.
+The Medical Sciences Building features two lecture auditoriums, the Gross Anatomy Laboratory, the Clinical Skills Laboratory, teaching laboratories and conference areas that can accommodate small groups or entire classes.
 There are also faculty research laboratories and offices.
-The Offices of Student Affairs and Educational Technologies and Services are located on the first floor of this building.
+The offices of Student Affairs and Educational Technologies and Services are located on the first floor of this building.
 The Division of Medical Education is located on the second floor.